zmichaelarman/tda-market-structure/README.md

 No topological feature showed statistically significant lead-lag correlation with any target variable at any tested horizon after FDR correction.

-Raw correlations were small in magnitude (|ρ| < 0.08 in all cases), consistent with noise rather than a genuine but weak signal.
+Raw correlations were small (|ρ| < 0.08 in all cases), consistent with noise rather than a weak signal.

 ### Mann-Whitney Stress Tests